raulpy271/telegram_ecommerce/README.md

 ## ⚙️ How to set up ?

 To setup the bot for testing and development it's used Docker along with the command `docker compose`.
 This tool is recommended because it's more easy to setup the bot and his database.
-However, if you don't want to use Docker you still can run the bot anyway, if it's your case after read this topic you can jump to [Setup in local machine](#Setup in local machine).
+However, if you don't want to use Docker you still can run the bot anyway, if it's your case after read this topic you can jump to [Setup in local machine](#setup-in-local-machine).

-To have a Telegram Bot is needed to open a chat with the Bot Father in Telegram, this bot will create a token which is needed to run you created bot.
+To have a Telegram Bot, you need to open a chat with the Bot Father in Telegram, this bot will create a token that's needed to run your created bot.
 To make test payments, you should have a token from a payment provider as well.
-Learn more about payments int the [Telegram payment page](https://core.telegram.org/bots/payments).
+Learn more about payments on the [Telegram payment page](https://core.telegram.org/bots/payments).
 To learn more about Bot Token read [How Do I Create a Bot?](https://core.telegram.org/bots#how-do-i-create-a-bot).

-The two token created need to be placed in the file `.env`, create this file using the template file `.env.example` which already come with some settings filled.
+The two tokens created need to be placed in the file `.env`, create this file using the template file `.env.example` which already comes with some settings filled.
 The created `.env` file is where you can change some settings and place private data as your tokens.

 ### Setup with Docker